Glass

 Based on service conditions, MRL selects different grades and formulations even within the same series to ensure optimal performance by zone.
 Custom solutions are available—contact us for tailored support.

-MRL’s refractory solutions have helped numerous glass manufacturers achieve safer and more efficient production operations.
-With a strong track record of successful applications, we have supplied advanced refractory materials and services to float glass lines with daily melting capacities ranging from 400 to 1,000 tons, ensuring stable furnace operation and extended campaign life.
-By partnering with MRL, customers have significantly reduced the risk of unplanned furnace shutdowns, prolonged furnace service life, lowered maintenance costs, and improved both product quality and yield rates.
+MRL’s refractory solutions empower glass manufacturers to achieve safer, more efficient, and continuous production.
+With a proven track record, we have supplied high-performance refractories to float glass lines with daily pull rates ranging from 400 to 1,000 tons, ensuring furnace stability and optimized campaign life.
+By partnering with MRL, customers significantly mitigate the risk of unscheduled cold repairs, prolong furnace longevity, and enhance both glass quality and pack rates.

 We deliver customized refractory and thermal designs for glass regenerators, to enhance heat exchange efficiency, structural stability, and campaign life.